moble/GWFrames/README.md

 You can then view the Jupyter Notebook by opening `http://localhost:8888` in your browser.

+It is easy to recompile the code in docker.
+To do so, you'll probably want to edit the code, which will require `apt-get install emacs` (or `nano` or `vim` or whatever).
+Then, you'll need to tell the compiler where `GSL_HOME` is.
+In this case, it's `/opt/conda`, so you can compile the code in `GWFrames/Code` by running

+    GSL_HOME=/opt/conda python setup.py install

 Build requirements
 ==================

+As mentioned [above](#quick-start), installing the build requirements is easiest with conda.
+Otherwise, you're on your own with all of the following:

 To build just the C++ code:
 * C++ compiler
 * [GNU Scientific Library](http://www.gnu.org/software/gsl/), built as a shared library